bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Public meetings encourage open communication, collaboration, and engagement within the project's community.
 Notes allow community members who were not present to remain aligned and can document any decisions made during the meeting.

-Since this fork would be essentially a sub-project of `wasi-libc`, any project meetings and notes would be handled as part of maintenance of `wasi-libc`.
+Since these forks would be essentially a sub-project of `wasi-libc`, any project meetings and notes would be handled as part of maintenance of `wasi-libc`.

 ### Sanitizers and Code Analysis